spdx/tools-golang/README.md

 * *v0/reporter* - generates basic license count report from SPDX document
 * *v0/utils* - various utility functions that support the other spdx-go packages

+Examples for how to use these packages can be found in the `examples/` directory.

 ## What it doesn't do

 spdx-go doesn't currently do any of the following: